romainsimon/emailvalid/README.md

 - `blacklist` _(Array)_ Add some email domains you want to blacklist (default is [])
 - `allowFreemail` _(Boolean)_ Allow free emails such as @gmail.com, ... (default is false)
 - `allowDisposable` _(Boolean)_ Allow disposable emails such as @trashmail.com, ... (default is false)
+- `defaultType` _(String)_ Define the default behavior when a domain didn't match any rules, you can choose between valid or invalid (default is valid)

 You can for example choose to allow freemails, and add a domain baddomain.com in addition to the preconfigured list